 Data Processing:

 DEVELOPedia stems from MediaWiki and uses the same language, PHP.
 Reverse engineering template code assisted in learning how to manipulate DEVELOPedia from its previous state.
 Old code was edited for the sole purpose of creating more appealing displays and user-friendly editing abilities.
 Forms were modified to be more explicit for data entry along with forms for proposals.
-Proposals has tables to enter in earth observation tools and for the decision-making process.
+The proposals form has tables to enter in Earth observation tools and for the decision-making process.
 Collapsible image tables, highlighting both application areas and locations, were coded onto the main page for interlinking abilities.

 Individual participant, location, project, and application area pages were required to be formatted accordingly.
 Formatting included correcting text and image alignment, revising terminology used throughout the website, and having consistent coding for future DEVELOP users to work on.
 As a prospective repository for DEVELOP projects and information, it is vital for the website to be user-friendly for not just DEVELOP users at Langley, but for all DEVELOP locations nationwide.